-Uber, the ride service derived from a smart phone application, announced in September 2016 that it is coming to South Dakota soon.
+Uber, the ride service derived from a smartphone application, recently announced that it is coming to South Dakota soon.
 This widely popular service had thus far steered clear of SD and the handful of other states with more lax workers' compensation laws.
 Uber has been to court with local and state governments because the company considers its drivers independent contractors and maintains that they are therefore not covered by workers' comp laws in most states.
 It seems the company has worked out those issues and will be offering its services to South Dakota residents.

 - Pay medical and disability benefits for work-related injuries and diseases.